 Audi A1 - Reliability and safety

 The Audi A1 offers a comprehensive safety package, and we expect a strong performance on reliability, too

-The Audi A1 hasn’t been crash tested by Euro NCAP yet, but as part of the VW group supermini stable, anything less than a top-ranking five-star result would come as a big surprise.
-For starters it shares its platform with the VW Polo which scores highly in the Euro NCAP tests, and it’s also well equipped with features such as emergency braking and lane-keeping assistance.
+The Audi A1 received a full-five-star rating when tested by Euro NCAP in 2019.
+It shares its platform with the VW Polo which scores highly in the Euro NCAP tests, and it’s also well equipped with features such as emergency braking and lane-keeping assistance.
 That said, you don’t get blind-spot monitoring or traffic sign recognition on the A1, which are two technologies that are finding their way down into the small car sector elsewhere.